Trump Set To Deliver Address As Coronavirus Deemed A Pandemic

 "I can say we will see more cases, and things will get worse than they are right now," Fauci told the House Oversight and Reform Committee on Wednesday.

-While more than 80% of confirmed coronavirus cases are mild, and the risk remains low for those who are young and healthy, Fauci emphasized just how dangerous coronavirus can be for the elderly and those with underlying medical conditions.
+While more than 80% of confirmed coronavirus cases are mild and the risk remains low for those who are young and healthy, Fauci emphasized just how dangerous the coronavirus can be for the elderly and those with underlying medical conditions.

-The seasonal flu, Fauci said, has a mortality rate of about 0.1%, compared to the coronavirus fatality rate, which is around 1% when all available data is analyzed.
+The seasonal flu, Fauci said, has a mortality rate of about 0.1%, compared with the coronavirus fatality rate, which is around 1% when all available data are analyzed.

 In other words, Fauci said: "It is 10 times more lethal than the seasonal flu."